 The music of composer/pianist Craig Urquhart is a continuing renewal of faith in beauty and the healing power of music.

-Craig continues on his musical path with his latest CD release First Light.
+Craig continues on his musical path with his latest CD release Calm Seas.
 The CD has already been called BRILLIANT! , BEAUTIFUL! and MOVING by fans on Facebook.
-First Light is Craig’s eighth solo piano album.
-His previous acclaimed albums are: Within Memory, Secret Spaces, Streamwalker , Evocation, Songs Without Words, The Dream of the Ancient Ones, and Epitaphs and Portraits.
+Calm Seas is Craig’s ninth solo piano album.
+His previous acclaimed albums are: First Light, Within Memory, Secret Spaces, Streamwalker , Evocation, Songs Without Words, The Dream of the Ancient Ones, and Epitaphs and Portraits.

 "... a visionary pianist." –